 Further details on modules can be found in our Book of Modules.
 Any modules listed are indicative of the current set of modules for this course but are subject to change from year to year.

 You can find the full academic content for the current year of any given course in our University Calendar.

-*Electives may vary from this schedule, and will require attendance on campus outside of the core hours of 2-8pm.
+*Electives may vary from this schedule and some require attendance on campus outside of the core hours of 2pm-8pm.

-There are a mix of assessments for this programme including on-line assessments, written reports and essays, examinations and a research dissertation.
+There is a mix of assessments for this programme including online assessments, written reports and essays, examinations, and a research dissertation.

 Why Choose This Course

-This Masters is underpinned by three key themes that differentiate it from other programmes in Ireland.
+This programme is underpinned by three key themes that differentiate it from other programmes in Ireland.
 These themes are based on our school’s particular areas of expertise and address contemporary workplace concerns and challenges.
-Drawing on our digital futures research team we address themes around technology mediated work and organisations; from our resilience and transition team we address themes of well-being, resilience and diversity at work; and finally from our individual differences experts we address themes of recognising and assessing individual abilities and potential in the workplace.
+Drawing on our digital futures research team we address themes around technology-mediated work and organisations; from our resilience and transition team we address themes of well-being, resilience and diversity at work; and finally, from our individual differences experts, we address themes of recognising and assessing individual abilities and potential in the workplace.